weirichd/comp_374/README.md

-## Week 10: Applications and Implementation
+## Module 9: Applications and Implementation

 ### Topic Description
 In the final week, students will implement transformers in Keras and explore their applications in natural language processing (e.g., text classification, machine translation) and computer vision (e.g., vision transformers).
 The week includes fine-tuning pre-trained transformers for real-world tasks.